yukibae/Group15-Final-League-of-Legends/README.md

 ### Decription
 This section includes api links, visualisation, Libraries used, CSS frameworks, and what the project is trying to display.

+# Api Information
+The API key needs to be refreshed every 2 days

 # Player Icon

 ## Get player icon